Monthly Archives: December 2017

 Consider a computer game, one that you know well.
 It could be a game as vast as World of Warcraft or as simple as Tetris or Pac-Man.

 From your observations as a player of this game, could you come up with a set of laws which govern how the game’s universe operates?
 Could you create rules which define the circumstances under which a character always dies, say, or a mission always succeeds?
 Yes you could.
-In the universe of Pac-Man, for instance, your laws might say that Pac-Man always dies when he touchs a ghost in its normal state and that a level is always complete when he eats the last dot.
+In the universe of Pac-Man, for instance, your laws might say that Pac-Man always dies when he touches a ghost in its normal state and that a level is always complete when he eats the last dot.

 As a player of the game, are you bound by those laws you have observed?
 Yes you are – you can’t make Pac-Man survive an encounter with a ghost in its normal state or allow him to stay on a level when all of the dots are eaten.